nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * **Pink italicized bolded capitalized words** represents _placeholders_ that the reader will have to replace with a variable.
 For example, <code><var>PATIENT_ID</var></code> will represent a patient ID in commands or example outputs.
-* **Backslash** (`\`) before line breaks represents a _command continuation_ where the following line break and backslash are to be replaced with aN EMPTY character.
+* **Backslash** (`\`) before line breaks represents a _command continuation_ where the following line break and backslash are to be replaced with an EMPTY character.
 For example,<br>
   <pre>
   appointment add --p <var>PATIENT_ID</var> \
       --s <var>START_TIME</var> --e <var>END_TIME</var> \